Thank You Letters

 - You should send them to everyone that helps you in any way.

-- When send after a job interview, you should mail them within 24 hour to each person that interviewed you.
+- When sending after a job interview, you should mail them within 24 hours to each person that interviewed you.

-- Be sure to reaffirm your interest in the position and to cite additional qualifications you may not cited during the interview.
+- Be sure to reaffirm your interest in the position and to cite additional qualifications you may not cite during the interview.

 - You may also wish to clarify information that may not have been positively conveyed.

 Do not forget to send thank you letters to people who granted you informational interviews or provided job references.

 The interview thank you letter template can be handy too.

 Check the spelling and grammar of your thank you letters.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your thank you letters, send them to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: